 Looking for other ways to spend Halloween in Los Angeles?
 Check out our listings for Theme Park Halloween Attractions, Amatuer Halloween Yard Haunts, Community Halloween Haunts, Halloween Haunts for Children, Halloween Tours & Performances, and Halloween Parties & Costume Contests.
 If you have trouble finding the haunt you seek in these categories, try our master list.

 NOTE: Halloween events with shorter entries have more information on their own pages, which include photos and/or videos, plus links to reviews.

-Description: A new Halloween event comes to Los Angeles!
-The Blackout Haunted House has been a big hit in New York City for the past few years.
+Description: After years in New York, The Blackout Haunted House opened a new location in Los Angeles.
 Its gimmick is that visitors pass through the completely dark maze alone, with only a mask and a flashlight to protect them from whatever horrors lurk within.
 Judging from the reviews, the experience has less to do with Halloween Horror than with torture porn, S&M, and Abu Ghraib: the actors touch you and invade your personal space; you may find yourself shackled in the dark with a bag over your head.
 The website warns that you will encounter: fog, strobe lights, complete darkness, crawling, stairs, loud noises, water, physical contact, sexual and violent situations.
 Only those 18 and over may attend; all patrons are required to sign a waver before entering.

 Description: This Halloween haunt in Corona is quite a distance from Los Angeles, but its reputation indicates it is worth the drive.
 There are five haunted attractions, including one hayride, two guided tours, and two unaccompanied walk-throughs: